 We know the regulatory kudgel is wantonly ineffective, despite the best efforts of laws like GDPR.
 Go ahead and slap FAANG with a billion dollar fine, profits will only be impacted over the short term.
 Investors know a one time fee will not impact business as usual.

 Our argument is to instead appeal to the natural animal spirits that arise whenever there is a scarce resource, instead of waiting for regulators or big tech to solve all of our problems.
 Bitcoin has already shown a native digital asset can be valuable.
-As we move from our primitive “make big boom.. fire pretty” stage where we value digital assets like Bitcoin based on the amount of electricity then can waste, we will eventually have efficient digital assets tied directly to underlying value sources such as commodities, equities, bonds, and intellectual property.
+As we move from our primitive “make big boom.. fire pretty” stage where we value digital assets like Bitcoin based on the amount of electricity they waste, we will eventually have efficient digital assets tied directly to underlying value sources such as commodities, equities, bonds, and intellectual property.

 Making Data Cool and Profitable

 If the cryptosphere has done nothing else, it has made data exciting again.
 The thought of storing something important on an immutable ledger feels like a semi-religious cause worth pursuing to a small subset of the population.
-Even if must people don’t care, some people do (maybe even enough to read a whole book about it)
+Even if most people don’t care, some people do (maybe even enough to read a whole book about it)

 For all of those in the crypto space that do not care, great!
-Every huckster, scammer, neophyte leaving keys around brings attention to the space.
+Every huckster, scammer, and neophyte leaving keys around brings attention to the space.
 We are all pawns in a global game theoretic casino.

-In the next chapter we will define what “digital ownership” can mean to regular non-techy people.
+In the next chapter, we will define what “digital ownership” can mean to regular people.
 Bitcoin proved a rare digital substance (only 21 million will ever be created) holds value at least enough to create a globally liquid market with an ever growing number of daily active wallet addresses.
 On the previous internet data was infinitely copyable.
 On the new internet, data has value because it has scarcity and provenance.